Does tea have any calories? Facts About Tea and Weight Loss

 Tea has two calories.
 Yes, two calories per six-ounce cup of brewed tea, according to the US Department of Agriculture.
 Does anything else as delicious as tea only have two calories?

-Tea comes in different varieties, including black, green, oolong and white teas.
+Tea comes in different varieties, including black, green, oolong and white teas (read about our weight loss teas here).
 All these types have the same number of calories.
 Delicious, freshly steeped tea is low in calories, but adding milk or sugar can raise the calorie count.
+(Learn more in our post: Which is healthier: Green Tea or Black Tea?)

 High quality teas and tisanes rarely need any sweetener